Low-intensity blast reported near Israeli embassy in Delhi, threat letter found

 The advisory has also asked Israelis in India to avoid openly displaying Israeli symbols, refrain from attending large-scale events, and avoid sharing their itineraries on social media as well as photographs and details of visits in real-time.

+In January 2021, a similar blast had taken place near the Israeli embassy in Delhi.
+No injuries or damage to personal properties were reported, except for shattered windscreens of cars parked nearby.

-The blast comes amid Israel’s war on Gaza that entered its 12th week.
+The blast on Tuesday took place amid Israel’s war on Gaza that entered its 12th week.
 Several international organisations and countries have been urging the West Asian country to halt its military operation in Gaza that has killed over 20,000 Palestinians.

 The war was triggered by the attack on southern Israel by Palestinian militant group Hamas that killed 1,200 people.
 The militant group had also taken more than 200 hostages.